Kava-Labs/kava-bridge/relayer/spec/03_initialization.md

 The [multiaddress](https://github.com/multiformats/multiaddr) of a node is used by peers when connecting to this node via the `kava-relayer connect` command.
-To calculate and display the multi-address for a given node (based off the node id derived from it's private key and the port you intend to have the node listen on) use:
+To calculate and display the multi-address for a given node (based off the node id derived from its public key and the port you intend to have the node listen on) use:

 ```bash